maistra/istio-operator/bundle/README.md

 # Installing the Bookinfo Application

 You can use the `bookinfo` example application to explore service mesh features.
-Using Bookinfo, you can easily confirm that requests from a web browser pass through the mesh and reach the `bookinfo` application.
+Using the `bookinfo` application, you can easily confirm that requests from a web browser pass through the mesh and reach the application.

 The `bookinfo` application displays information about a book, similar to a single catalog entry of an online book store.
 The application displays a page that describes the book, lists book details (ISBN, number of pages, and other information), and book reviews.